 If you're using a low-temperature glue gun to make your wax seals you may want a way of cleaning out your gun when you're done.
 Wax Gun Cleaning Sticks are specially formulated to help clean away any coloured wax inside your gun, which is especially handy when you're changing colours.
 If you don't, you'll find that your colours will mix which can produce some very cool marbling results!
 It's also a good idea to have an old cloth on hand for quick clean-ups.

 Once you've got all of the gear, you're ready to start creating seals!
 Wax is sticky so make sure you set aside a clear working area for any mess you might make and be careful not to get wax on your skin or clothing - it's near impossible to get out.
-That said, it's usually a pretty tidy process and any mess is just part of the game.
+That said, it's usually a pretty tidy process and any mess is just part of the fun.

 - CHOOSE YOUR TARGET

 Wax will adhere to almost anything.
 Whatever you're sealing (paper, invites, envelopes, gift wrapping, jars) make sure you have them close by, clean, dry and ready to be embellished.

 If you're using a glue gun, plug it and let it heat up before you insert your wax stick.
 It'll usually take about 5-10 minutes to get warmed up.
 Make sure you avoid touching the nozzle area of the gun and it's a good idea to rest the gun with nozzle pointed down on a safe and sturdy surface that will catch any stray droplets of hot wax.
 Avoid aiming the nozzle upwards to avoid hot wax pouring out the opposite end and into the electrics or onto your hands (we've done this, it hurts).
 Have your stamp ready to go too.